storacha/RFC/rfc/datawherehouse.md

 TL;DR

 1. We're missing a mapping of Data CID -> target URI (Bucket, Saturn Node, etc).
-2. We don't want clients to create location claims for internal bucket URLs because we might change the location in the future (reputation hit for client).
+2. We don't want clients to create location claims tight with internal bucket URLs because we might change the location in the future (reputation hit for client).
 3. We don't have bucket events in Cloudflare, so need the client to tell us when it has uploaded something to the provided write target.
 4. We want freeway code to be usable in Saturn nodes, so ideally it uses only content claims to discover locations.
 5. We want this information available as soon as content is written so that read interfaces can serve the content right away.